New rows are inserted above or below the specified row.

 2.Insert a new row in one of the following ways:

-•On the Toolbar, in the Table section, click the Insert Cell, Column or Row drop-down menu button and select
+•On the Home tab, in the Table group, click the Insert cell, column, or row drop-down menu button and select

-•To insert a row above, press Alt+A or Option+A. Or press Alt+B or
+•To insert a row above, press Alt+A (Windows, Linux) or Option+A (macOS).
+Or press Alt+B (Windows, Linux) or

 To quickly add one row below the last row in the table, use one of the following methods: